 If you own more than one dog, this method might not work.
 Dogs can fight over their food and create an unhealthy balance.
 You can try this method and monitor your dogs when they go to their bowls to ensure that each dog is eating enough.

-Dry food is better than wet food in this case to prevent spoilage or unpleasant odors.
+Dry dog food is better than wet food in this case to prevent spoilage or unpleasant odors.

 If you’re not among the lucky dog owners, then figuring out how often to feed a dog requires more work on your end.
 Keeping your pet on a strict feeding schedule might be the best option.
 There are a few different things to consider beforehand.